 Portfolio vulnerability, given sizeable exposure to real estate segment and limited seasoning of retail book - PEL's consolidated AUM comprised retail (58%) and wholesale (42%) loans as of September 30, 2023.
 While the share of wholesale loans has reduced consistently over the past few years, the same remained sizeable at Rs.
 28,328 crore as of September 30, 2023 (compared to Rs.
 38,908 crore as of September 30, 2022).
 Moreover, ~15% of the wholesale loan book remained classified under stage 2 and 3 as of September 30, 2023.
 While the company has provisions on the book (provision cover of 7.1% of the wholesale AUM as of September 30, 2023), these exposures remain vulnerable to slippages.
-Further, the early stage of development of some of the underlying projects increases the portfolio vulnerability.
-Moreover, the book concentration remains significant with the top group exposures (including stressed groups) forming a high proportion of the overall book and net worth, though there has been a reduction in the overall wholesale loan book and group exposures over the past few years.
+Nonetheless, ICRA notes the reduction in the overall wholesale loan book and group exposures over the past few years.

-The gross stage 3 had increased to 6.6% as of December 31, 2022 from 3.3% as of December 31, 2021, primarily due to certain lumpy slippages in the wholesale book.
-However, the same moderated subsequently and stood at 2.3% as of September 30, 2023 due to resolution strategies such as asset sales to asset reconstruction companies (ARCs), etc. The outstanding security receipts (SRs) too came down to Rs.
+The gross stage 3 moderated to 2.3% as of September 30, 2023.
+It had increased in the interim due to certain lumpy slippages in the wholesale book.
+However, the same moderated subsequently due to resolution strategies such as asset sales to asset reconstruction companies (ARCs), etc. The outstanding security receipts (SRs) too came down to Rs.
 4,862 crore as of September 30, 2023 from Rs.
 5,369 crore as of June 30, 2023 owing to the resolution process.
 In this regard, while asset resolutions/sales would remain a part of the strategy to improve the headline asset quality indicators going forward, the nature of any associated residual exposures/risks on the balance sheet will remain a monitorable.
-ICRA also notes that the company will need to demonstrate its track record in retail lending, given the rapid scale-up of the retail AUM, which has limited seasoning.
+ICRA also notes that the company will need to demonstrate its track record in retail lending, given the rapid scale-up of the retail AUM.

 Profitability pressure; operating expenses to remain elevated owing to retail scale-up - PEL's profitability has remained under pressure in the recent past owing to the elevated operating expenses due to the scale-up in retail lending and vulnerability of the wholesale book, necessitating higher provisioning.
 The consolidated revenues in FY2023 were impacted primarily due to change in asset mix towards retail, reduction in legacy wholesale 1.0 AUM and increase in the share of non-yielding assets (like SRs).
-The operating expenses increased due to the planned retail branch network expansion scale up and increase in employee base.
+The operating expenses increased due to the planned retail branch network expansion and increase in employee base.
 PEL reported a consolidated pre-provisioning operating profit (PPOP) of Rs.
 2,830 crore in FY2023 compared to Rs.
 2,457 crore in FY2022, notwithstanding the improvement in interest margins during this period.
 Further, it reported large provisions, write-offs and fair valuation adjustments of Rs.
 5,179 crore in FY2023 (compared to Rs.
 830 crore in FY2022), resulting in a loss from core operations.
 The provisions/write-offs were attributable to the accelerated run down of the wholesale 1.0 AUM undertaken by the company.
 Nonetheless, the operating loss was offset by a one-time DTL reversal of Rs.
 3,978 crore (related to the DHFL transaction) and an exceptional gain of Rs.
 8,066 crore on the pharma business demerger.